okjuan/virtual.book/journal/_posts/2022-09-09-learning-to-dress.md

 Especially when they had three stripes on the sleeves.
 My snooty snot-nosed self looked down on anything with four stripes.
 Or, God forbid, five.
-Around that time, Nike started designing bolder, [retro-inspired jerseys](https://cf.ijersey.ru/upload/ttmall/img/20220316/c4c23dd9c310d06fff0a51e549abf2bf.png=z-550,550_f-webp) for Club America, the Mexican soccer team I supported and Cuauhtémoc Blanco played for.
+Unfortunately, Club América -- the Mexican soccer team I supported and the one Cuauhtémoc Blanco played for -- wore Nike.
+I dreamt one day they would return to Adidas.
+But then Nike started designing [retro-inspired jerseys](https://cf.ijersey.ru/upload/ttmall/img/20220316/c4c23dd9c310d06fff0a51e549abf2bf.png=z-550,550_f-webp) that caught my eye.
-Intrigued, but devout to the three stripes, I drew and colored imaginary Adidas-branded Club America jerseys and tacked them up on the corkboard above my desk.
+Intrigued, but devoted to the three stripes, I drew and colored imaginary Adidas-branded Club América jerseys and tacked them up on the corkboard above my desk.
 I can probably still draw both logos from memory.
 The Adidas one is trickier than you’d think.